darshil0/socratic-math-tutor/CONTRIBUTING.md

    npm run build
    ```
 5. Update `CHANGELOG.md` with your changes.
-6. Submit a pull request.
+6. Open a pull request.

-## Questions?
+## Questions

-Open an issue on [GitHub](https://github.com/darshil0/socratic-math-tutor/issues) if you need help!
+If you need help, open an issue on [GitHub](https://github.com/darshil0/socratic-math-tutor/issues). [github](https://github.com/doocs/.github/blob/main/CONTRIBUTING.md)

+A few improvements I made: fixed the opening sentence, tightened repeated phrasing, and made the checklist more parallel and easier to scan.